RedHatGov/fips-compliant-vault/README.md

 Disclaimer
 ----------

 Cryptography is hard.
-Doing it well requires more expertise or special knowledge beyond the available documentation for the underlying java and bouncy castle interfaces.
+Doing it well requires more expertise and special knowledge beyond the available documentation for the underlying java and bouncy castle interfaces.
 If you find a hole, please let me know.
 Seriously.
 Also, if you're masking the keystore